Annie Holt, Ph.D.

-Originally from San Francisco, CA, Annie Holt is a Humanities professor, theater nerd, and bibliophile.
+Originally from San Francisco, California, Annie Holt is a humanities professor, theater nerd and bibliophile.
 Her scholarship focuses on history and theory of costume design, embodiment, and gender studies.
 She has a love-hate relationship (both personal and professional) with opera.
 She teaches courses on the performing arts, fashion and cinema, as well as general humanities.

 Education and Certifications